Mon-Fri 9:00 - 17:00

 Updated on

 Estate planning allows individuals to determine how their assets will be distributed upon their passing and how their financial affairs will be managed.
-Two commonly used instruments in estate planning are Wills and Trusts.
-While both serve the purpose of asset distribution, they have distinct differences in their structure, function, and application.
-This article will explore the key differences between Wills and Trusts in estate planning.
-Understanding these differences is essential for individuals and families seeking to create a comprehensive estate plan that aligns with their unique goals and circumstances.
+Two commonly used instruments in estate planning are wills and trusts.
+While both serve the purpose of asset distribution, they have distinct differences in structure, function, and application.
+This article will review the key differences between wills and trusts in estate planning.

 What is a Will?

 A Will specifies how a person’s assets, such as property, bank accounts, investments, and personal belongings, should be distributed among beneficiaries, including family members, friends, or charitable organizations.
-It also allows the appointment of an executor who will be responsible for executing the wishes outlined in the Will.
+It also allows the appointment of an executor responsible for executing the wishes outlined in the Will.

 Key Features of Wills